Jeremias Ziervogel

 Jeremias Frederik Ziervogel M.L.A.
-(26 April 1802 - 2 July 1883) was a founding member of the Cape Parliament, in which he represented Graaff-Reinet, South Africa, and was prominent in fighting the Eastern Province Separatist League.
+(26 April 1802 – 2 July 1883) was a founding member of the Cape Parliament, in which he represented Graaff-Reinet, and was prominent in fighting the Eastern Province Separatist League.

 Early life

 Ziervogel was an orphan, born in Cape Town, and the third son of immigrant parents of Swedish extraction Carl Ewald Ziervogel (1756-1803) and his second wife Anna Maria Auret (1778-1806).
 Jeremias was raised by an aunt in Cape Town and, in spite of his Swedish ancestry, he came to consider himself an Afrikaner.

 He was schooled at Tot Nut van het Algemeen before entering the civil service.
 He worked for a time as a translator and justice of the peace.
 He was later appointed civil commissioner for Somerset East and its resident magistrate.

 Family

 In 1824, aged 21, he married the 15-year-old Anna Susanna Maré, and the couple had a total of 7 children.

-Their eldest son Carl Frederick Ziervogel (1826-1896) was magistrate of the Zoutpansberg area in 1877.
+Their eldest son Carl Frederick Ziervogel (1826–1896) was magistrate of the Zoutpansberg area in 1877.
 Gold was found on his farm Leeuwpoort, which became the location of the Boksburg mining area from 1886.
 While many of his family members moved to Boksburg (Ziervogel Gold Mining Company) Carl Frederick retired to Pretoria.
-His only child, Thomas Ritchie Ziervogel (1859-1937), became Master of the Masonic Lodge and Boksburg Mayor.
+His only child, Thomas Ritchie Ziervogel (1859–1937), became Master of the Masonic Lodge and Boksburg Mayor.
 Another of their sons, Jacobus Philipus Ziervogel, was the Justice of the Peace and Market Master at Boksburg.
-Their third son, Dr Jeremias Frederick Ziervogel (c.1835-1905), became the Boksburg District Surgeon and the first Master of the town's Masonic Lodge (1893-1895).
-Their daughter Anna Susanna Ziervogel (1832-1909) married Gottfried Andreas Watermeyer in 1850, and was mother to Ben Watermeyer and Frank Watermeyer, the influential Cape MPs.
+Their third son, Dr Jeremias Frederick Ziervogel (c.1835–1905), became the Boksburg District Surgeon and the first Master of the town's Masonic Lodge (1893–1895).
+Their daughter Anna Susanna Ziervogel (1832–1909) married Gottfried Andreas Watermeyer in 1850, and was mother to Ben Watermeyer and Frank Watermeyer, the influential Cape MPs.